NicolasAvailable/Countries-app/README.md

 # Countries

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+This project was created with Angular and the API restCountries.
+In this project you could search countries by name, capital or by their region.

 ## Development server